WHAT A HARDWARE PROTOTYPE ACTUALLY COSTS IN 2026

 |---|---|---|

-The spread inside each row is real, not hedging.
-A one-sensor USB gadget and a battery-powered wearable with a radio both count as "electronic prototypes," and they are different animals — the second one carries certification, battery-safety, and antenna work the first one never sees.
+The spread inside each row is real.
+A one-sensor USB gadget and a battery-powered wearable with a radio both count as "electronic prototypes," but the second carries certification, battery-safety, and antenna work the first never sees.

 Why quotes differ by 10× for the same idea

-- Different scope hiding under the same word.
-One firm's "prototype" is a breadboard; another's is a tooled, near-production unit.
-Until you see a written deliverables list, the two quotes aren't comparable at all.
+Different scope hides under the same word.
+One firm's "prototype" is a breadboard.
+Another firm's "prototype" is a tooled, near-production unit.
+Until you see a written deliverables list, the two quotes are not comparable.

-- Some quotes are designed to grow.
-Open-ended hourly engagements have no ceiling by construction.
-The industry's horror stories — projects quoted at one number that balloon to several times that — are almost all hourly projects with soft scope.
+Some quotes are designed to grow.
+An open-ended hourly engagement has no ceiling by construction.
+The industry's horror stories, where a project quoted at one number balloons to several times that, are almost all hourly projects with soft scope.

-- Custom electronics.
+Custom electronics.
 A custom circuit board with firmware is usually the single biggest line.
-Every round of "spin the board, order it, assemble it, test it" is weeks and thousands of dollars — so the number of iterations your team burns matters more than their hourly rate.
+Every "spin the board, order it, assemble it, test it" round costs weeks and thousands of dollars.
+Therefore the number of iterations a team burns matters more than its hourly rate.

-- Radios and batteries.
-WiFi/Bluetooth means certification work; lithium batteries mean safety and shipping constraints.
-Using pre-certified radio modules and USB power in version one can cut five figures from the path to market.
+Radios and batteries.
+WiFi or Bluetooth means certification work.
+A lithium battery means safety and shipping constraints.
+Using a pre-certified radio module and USB power in version one can cut five figures from the path to market.

-- The enclosure.
+The enclosure.
 A 3D-printed housing is cheap.
-An injection-molded one is not — the mold alone is thousands to tens of thousands.
-Good firms design for printing now and molding later, so you don't pay for tooling before the design has settled.
+An injection-molded housing is not, because the mold alone costs thousands to tens of thousands of dollars.
+A careful firm designs for printing now and molding later, so you do not pay for tooling before the design has settled.

 The three ways people overpay

 1. Building too much, too soon.
-The most expensive prototype is the one that proves something you could have learned from a $2,000 study.
-If the core question is "will customers want this," you don't need a tooled enclosure to answer it.
-Phase-gate your spending: pay a small fixed amount to find out whether the big amount is justified.
+The most expensive prototype is the one that proves something a $2,000 study could have answered.
+If the core question is "will customers want this," you do not need a tooled enclosure to answer it.
+Phase-gate the spending: pay a small fixed amount to learn whether the big amount is justified.

 2. Open-ended hourly work.
 Hourly billing moves the risk of every surprise onto you.
-Fixed-price phases move it onto the engineers — which is where it belongs, because they're the ones who can estimate the work.
-If a firm won't quote fixed, they're telling you they can't scope it.
-That's information.
+A fixed-price phase moves that risk onto the engineers, and that is where it belongs, because the engineers are the ones who can estimate the work.
+A firm that will not quote fixed is telling you it cannot scope the job.

 3. "Invention help" companies.
 If a company's pitch is patents, licensing dreams, and a glossy "market analysis" rather than engineering deliverables you can hold, walk away.
-Every year people spend life savings on these services and get a binder, not a product.
-A real firm's first deliverable is an honest feasibility answer — including "no."
+Every year people spend life savings on these services and receive a binder, not a product.
+A real firm's first deliverable is an honest feasibility answer, including "no." We wrote a separate guide on how to spot an invention-promotion scam.

 How to keep the number down

-- Start with the smallest paid step that produces a real decision: a feasibility study with concept CAD, a bill of materials with actual part prices, and a fixed quote for the next phase.
+Start with the smallest paid step that produces a real decision.
+For hardware that step is a feasibility study: concept CAD, a bill of materials with actual part prices, and a fixed quote for the next phase.

-- Use off-the-shelf modules wherever your product's value doesn't depend on custom parts.
-Custom is for the thing that makes your product yours; catalog parts for everything else.
+Use off-the-shelf modules everywhere your product's value does not depend on custom parts.
+Custom work is for the thing that makes the product yours.
+Catalog parts cover everything else.

-- Insist on design-for-manufacturing from day one.
-A prototype that can't be manufactured isn't a prototype — it's an expensive sculpture.
-Retrofitting manufacturability costs more than designing it in.
+Insist on design-for-manufacturing from day one.
+A prototype that cannot be manufactured is an expensive sculpture.
+Retrofitting manufacturability costs more than designing it in, because the redesign repeats work that was already paid for.

-- Get acceptance criteria in writing.
-A one-page checklist of what "done" means, agreed before work starts, prevents both scope creep and the slow-motion argument about whether the thing works.
+Get acceptance criteria in writing.
+A one-page checklist of what "done" means, agreed before work starts, prevents scope creep.
+It also prevents the slow argument about whether the thing works.

-- Materials at cost, pre-funded.
-Parts and fabrication should be billed at what they cost, with receipts — markup on materials is a quiet second margin you don't need to pay.
+Buy materials at cost, pre-funded.
+Parts and fabrication should be billed at what they cost, with receipts.
+Markup on materials is a second margin you do not need to pay.

 Some ideas fail feasibility, and finding that out cheaply is a good outcome, not a failure.
-The honest reasons to stop: physics says no (more often than you'd think), the unit economics can't survive manufacturing reality, or a certification burden turns a $30k project into a $300k one.
-A firm that never tells anyone "no" is not doing engineering — it's doing sales.
+The honest reasons to stop: physics says no (more often than people expect), the unit economics cannot survive manufacturing reality, or a certification burden turns a $30,000 project into a $300,000 one.
+A firm that never tells anyone "no" is not doing engineering.

 What we charge

-We're a founder-led studio with a lower cost base than a US agency, and we publish our prices: proof-of-concept $1,500–3,000, working prototype $8,000–25,000, production program $25,000–50,000 — each a fixed price agreed before work starts, materials at cost, and you own 100% of the IP.
+We are a founder-led studio with a lower cost base than a US agency, and we publish our prices.
+Proof of concept: $1,500 to $3,000.
+Working prototype: $8,000 to $25,000.
+Production program: $25,000 to $50,000.
+Each is a fixed price agreed before work starts, materials are billed at cost, and you own 100% of the IP.
 The proof-of-concept fee is absorbed into the prototype if you continue.
 Full details, guarantees, and the FAQ are on the pricing page.

 Start with a proof-of-concept →

-Market references: StudioRed — product design cost · Analogy — hardware product development cost · Cad Crowd — design & prototyping rates.
+Market references: StudioRed: product design cost · Analogy: hardware product development cost · Cad Crowd: design & prototyping rates.
+Founders: see how to turn an idea into a product and restarting a stalled hardware project.
 Researchers & labs: see our companion note on custom lab equipment.